AppLovin/AppLovin-MAX-Unreal/README.md

 AppLovin MAX Unreal Plugin for Android and iOS.

+> [!NOTE]
+> Windows is currently unsupported as a development platform due to Fab's file path limit restrictions.

 ## Documentation

 Please check out our [documentation](https://developers.applovin.com/en/unreal/overview/integration) to get started on integrating and enabling mediated networks using our guides.